Carroll Gartin: 1951-1966

-He served his first two terms from 1952 to 1960 under fellow Democrats, Governors Hugh L. White and James P. Coleman.
+In 1957, as lieutenant governor, Gartin wrote a letter to Arkansas governor Orval Faubus "expressing admiration and support" for Faubus's refusal to obey the federal government during the Little Rock Integration Crisis.

 He returned to the office for two years under Paul B. Johnson Jr. but died midway in his term.
 In the 1963 campaign, Gartin accused Johnson's opponent, the Republican nominee Rubel Phillips of Corinth and Jackson, of having created an unnecessary general election, a scenario that was new to Mississippi.
-As a former Democrat, Gartin said that Phillips could have simply remained in the Democratic primary and thus voided the need for a third election.
+Gartin said that Phillips, as a former Democrat, could have simply ran in the Democratic primary and thus voided the need for a third election.

 Johnson's campaign was buoyed by outgoing Governor Ross Barnett and Democratic State Chairman Bidwell Adam.
 Johnson topped Phillips, 62%-38%, and Gartin defeated the Republican candidate for lieutenant governor, Stanford Morse, a state senator from Gulfport by an even larger 74%-26%.

 Gartin was a staunch white supremacist and a former supporter of Governor and US Senator Theodore G. Bilbo.
 He was a member of the Mississippi State Sovereignty Commission, which was devoted to preserving racial segregation in the state.